-Module MA3427: Algebraic Topology I Michaelmas Term 2010
+Module MA3427: Algebraic Topology I Michaelmas Term 2012

 D. R. Wilkins

-Copyright © David R. Wilkins 1988-2010
+Copyright © David R. Wilkins 1988-2012

 Contents

 1 Top ological Spaces 1

 1.1 Notions of Continuity 1

 1.2 Topological Spaces 1

 1.3 Subsets of Euclidean Space 1

 1.4 Open Sets in Metric Spaces 2

 1.5 Further Examples of Topological Spaces 4

 1.6 Closed Sets 4

 1.7 Hausdorff Spaces 5

 1.8 Subspace Topologies 6

 1.9 Continuous Functions between Topological Spaces 7

 1.10 Continuous Functions between Metric Spaces 8

 1.11 A Criterion for Continuity 9

 1.12 Homeomorphisms 10

 1.13 Neighbourhoods, Closures and Interiors 10

 1.14 Bases for Topologies 11

 1.15 Subbases for Topologies 13

 1.16 Product Topologies 14

 1.17 Identification Maps and Quotient Topologies 19

 1.18 Compact Topological Spaces 20

 1.19 The Lebesgue Lemma and Uniform Continuity 26

-Connected Topological Spaces 28
+1.20 Connected Topological Spaces 28

-2 Covering Maps and the Monodromy Theorem
+າ Cov oring Maps and the Monodromy Theorem 22

-2.1 Covering Maps 33 33
+4 2.1 The Helicoidal Covering of the Punctured Plane 33

+⊿.⊥ ୨.୨ Covoring Mans 25 25

+⊿.⊿ ೧೨ Dath Lifting and the Manadromy Theorem -00 -00

-2.2 Path Lifting and the Monodromy Theorem
+2.3 Fain Linning and the Monodromy Theorem 39

-3 Hor notopies and the Fundamental Group 37
+3 Hor notopies and the Fundamental Group 42

-3.1 Homotopies 37
+3.1 Homotopies 42

-3.2 The Fundamental Group of a Topological Space 38
+3.2 The Fundamental Group of a Topological Space 43

-3.3 Simply-Connected Topological Spaces 40
+3.3 Simply-Connected Topological Spaces 45

-4 Cov ering Maps and Discontinuous Group Actions 43
+4 Mo nodromy 48

-4.1 Covering Maps and Induced Homomorphisms of the Funda-
+4.1 The Fundamental Group of the Punctured Plane 48

-mental Group 43

-4.2 The Fundamental Group of the Circle 44
+4.2 The Fundamental Group of the Circle 52

+4.3 Covering Maps and Induced Homomorphisms of the Fundamental Group 55

-4.3 Homomorphisms of Fundamental Groups induced by Covering
+4.4 Homomorphisms of Fundamental Groups induced by Covering

-Maps 46
+Maps 57

-4.4 Discontinuous Group Actions 49

-4.5 The Brouwer Fixed Point Theorem in Two Dimensions 57
+4.5 The Brouwer Fixed Point Theorem in Two Dimensions 60

-5 The Classification of Surfaces 58

-5.1 Triangulated Closed Surfaces 58

-5.2 Triangulated Closed Surfaces 59

-5.3 The Topological Classification of Closed Surfaces 63
+5 Free e Discontinuous Group Actions on Topological Spaces 62

+5.1 Discontinuous Group Actions 62

+5.2 Orbit Spaces 64

+5.3 Fundamental Groups of Orbit Spaces 65

+6 Qua aternions and Rotations 70

+6.1 Quaternions 70

+6.2 Quaternion Matrices 71

+6.3 Conjugates of Quaternions 73

+6.4 Unit Quaternions and Unitary Matrices 73

+6.5 Quaternions and Vectors 74

+$\begin{array}{c} 6.5 \\ 6.6 \end{array}$ Quaternions and Vectors 74 76

+$6.5 \\ 6.6 \\ 6.7$ Quaternions and Vectors Quaternions and Rotations The Double Covering of SO(3) Quaternions 74 76 78

 1 Topological Spaces

 1.1 Notions of Continuity

 The concept of continuity is fundamental in large parts of contemporary mathematics.
 In the nineteenth century, precise definitions of continuity were formulated for functions of a real or complex variable, enabling mathematicians to produce rigorous proofs of fundamental theorems of real and complex analysis, such as the Intermediate Value Theorem, Taylor's Theorem, the Fundamental Theorem of Calculus, and Cauchy's Theorem.

 In the early years of the Twentieth Century, the concept of continuity was generalized so as to be applicable to functions between metric spaces, and subsequently to functions between topological spaces.

 1.2 Topological Spaces

 Definition A topological space X consists of a set X together with a collection of subsets, referred to as open sets, such that the following conditions are satisfied:-

-- (i) the empty set \emptyset and the whole set X are open sets, - (ii) the union of any collection of open sets is itself an open set, - (iii) the intersection of any finite collection of open sets is itself an open set.
+- (i) the empty set \emptyset and the whole set X are open sets,

+- (ii) the union of any collection of open sets is itself an open set,

+- (iii) the intersection of any finite collection of open sets is itself an open set.
-The collection consisting of all the open sets in a topological space X is referred to as a topology on the set X.

-Remark If it is necessary to specify explicitly the topology on a topological space then one denotes by (X, τ) the topological space whose underlying set is X and whose topology is τ .
-However if no confusion will arise then it is customary to denote this topological space simply by X.

-1.3 Subsets of Euclidean Space

-Let X be a subset of n-dimensional Euclidean space \mathbb{R}^n .
-The Euclidean distance $|\mathbf{x} - \mathbf{y}|$ between two points \mathbf{x} and \mathbf{y} of X is defined as follows:

-$$|\mathbf{x} - \mathbf{y}| = \sqrt{\sum{i=1}^{n} (x_i - y_i)^2},$$ where $\mathbf{x} = (x_1, x_2, \dots, x_n)$ and $\mathbf{y} = (y_1, y_2, \dots, y_n)$.
-The Euclidean distances between any three points \mathbf{x} , \mathbf{y} and \mathbf{z} of X satisfy the Triangle Inequality:

-A subset V of X is said to be open in X if, given any point v of V, there exists some $\delta > 0$ such that

-$$\{\mathbf{x} \in X : |\mathbf{x} - \mathbf{v}| < \delta\} \subset V.$$

-The empty set is also considered to be open in X.